bartlettroscoe/TriBITS/tribits/doc/guides/maintainers_guide/TribitsMaintainersGuide.rst

 Introduction
 =============

-This document describes the usage and maintenance of TriBITS (Tribal Build, Integration, Test System) to develop software projects.
+This document describes the usage and maintenance of the TriBITS (Tribal Build, Integration, Test System) package itself.
+This document includes a super-set the material from the `TriBITS Users Guide and Reference`_ document.

-ToDo: Fill this in for the maintainers guide.
+In addition, all of the detailed function and macro documentation blocks include the file names and line numbers where they are implemented in the TriBITS source repository.
+This makes it easier to navigate around the TriBITS source code when developing on TriBITS itself or just trying to understand its implementation.

 .. include:: ../TribitsGuidesBody.rst